GrandmaStitch/Web-basics/HTTP_verbs.md

   - One of the features of the URL-quoted format is that spaces are sometimes translated into plus signs.
 Other special characters are translated into hexadecimal codes that begin with the percent sign.

+### Post-Redirect-Get

+  - There's a very common design pattern for interactive HTTP applications and APIs, called the PRG or Post-Redirect-Get pattern.
+A client POSTs to a server to create or update a resource; on success, the server replies not with a 200 OK but with a 303 redirect.
+The redirect causes the client to GET the created or updated resource.
+This is just one of many, many ways to architect a web application, but it's one that makes good use of HTTP methods to accomplish specific goals.
+For instance, wiki sites such as Wikipedia often use Post-Redirect-Get when you edit a page.

+  - One big advantage of Post-Redirect-Get is that as a user, every page you actually see is the result of a GET request, which means you can bookmark it, reload it, and so forth — without ever accidentally resubmitting a form.

 https://www.toolsqa.com/rest-assured/what-is-rest/